 The last thing you should have to worry about is losing your Uber Pro status.
 We are protecting the current Uber Pro status for all drivers for the remainder of this qualifying period.Support options

 We’re all in this together, and dealing with the crisis is our common goal.
-Read our guides below to see what Splend support packages, government aid, and alternative income opportunities you can rely on during these difficult times.
+Read our guides below to see what support packages and alternative income opportunities you can rely on during these difficult times.

 At Splend we help on-demand drivers thrive, and we continue to help our members through the COVID-19 coronavirus outbreak.
 Our dedicated Member Success Representatives and Member Care Team are on standby to answer any questions you might have.